 Note: Once you reach 3 hours of moderate intensity exercise per week and you have workouts and activities that you enjoy & can stick with consistently, you have a prescription to reduce your health risks significantly.
 At this point, it may not be necessary for you to take more time for exercise, but test it out.
 If you can tell that more exercise gives you greater mental focus, strength and energy for doing what you're meant to do in your life, then the extra time is worth it.

 Stage 3: Fine-tuning your fitness

-If you are have been exercising moderately to vigorously for 30 minutes or more per day, this is the free exercise program for you unless you are over 60 years old.
-Goals for this stage are to maximize fat loss and muscle gain as needed, and to maintain an active lifestyle with proven health benefits.
+If you are have been exercising moderately to vigorously for 30 minutes or more per day, and you are looking for an extra edge in your physical ability and mental focus, this is the stage for you.
+Goals are to maximize fat loss as needed, build optimal strength and establish an active lifestyle with proven health benefits.
 Gradually progress to an average of 45 minutes of exercise 6 days per week, particularly if you need to lose weight.

 For 2 days per week, include the intermediate workouts from the article on high intensity interval training up to 2 times per week, and try a hard+ exertion (7-8/10) during the interval as you are able.
 Sports such as basketball or tennis would qualify as HIIT due to the bursts of effort needed during the games.

 For strength training, continue at 2 times per week and begin using the more challenging moves from the free home exercise programs.
 Combine 2-3 workouts into one and increase your effort level during strengthening to hard (7/10).
 For core training, include the stability ball exercises and / or pilates sample exercises.
 Increase your resistance, repetitions and / or progress to the more advanced version of the exercises as appropriate for you.